 Let the definition of the two finishes (10 reverse shave vs. unclipped hair) meeting up to one another speak for itself.
 I’ve seen a lot of blended-out leg lines on cats and, personally, I think it looks messy.
 My customers certainly prefer the crisp definition to a more obscured blended off leg line – they say it looks neater.
 I’ve listened to that feedback over the past fourteen or so years and performed my grooms accordingly.
 It has certainly paid off!
 More than I could have ever dreamed! ♦

-Note: The leg lines on a lion cut are demonstrated on several NCGI DVDs and online courses, including The Lion Cut, Cat Grooming Basics, Get a Grip!, Cat With a Mat, Here Kitty Kitty, and On the Road With Jodi and Danelle.
+Note: The leg lines on a lion cut are demonstrated on several NCGI DVDs, videos, and online courses, including The Lion Cut, Cat Grooming Basics, Get a Grip!, Cat With a Mat, Here Kitty Kitty, and On the Road With Jodi and Danelle.
 See a ton of cat grooming resources here (both free and paid products).